Laurens County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: After your arrest, you should have received a temporary driving permit.
-This permit is valid until your ALR hearing (if requested) or until the automatic suspension begins if you fail to request a hearing.
+• Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
+This permit is typically valid until your ALR hearing or until the date the suspension begins, whichever comes first.

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries serious consequences.
+• Implied Consent Law: Georgia's implied consent law means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a one-year license suspension for a first offense, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing